 I needed a upgrade as the old Corolla wagon was getting a bit long in the tooth.
-After over 300,000 km without having a spanner laid on it I was going to stick with the reliable chariot but I was keen to get something with a good deal more tech in it.
+After over 300,000 km without having a spanner laid on it I was going to stick with the reliable Toyota platform but I was keen to get something with a good deal more tech in it.

 Enter the Toyota Corolla Hybrid.

 It is a 1.8 litre petrol/100kw electric 5 door hatchback with CVT (Constant Variable Transmission) coupled through the hybrid synergy drive that first came to be in the Prius all those years ago and happily sips on around 4.1l of premium every 100km.